JaquJaqu/sequence_tagging/README.md

 - support to load all embeddings of a model
 - support to dynamically load OOV embeddings during testing

+Currently, we only provide models for contemporary German and historic German texts.

 Table of Content